Bookstore business plan for starting your own business

 7.1 Personnel Plan

-ZemBook bookstore is owned and managed by Christine Jenns who is an accomplished author.
+ZemBook bookstore is owned, managed and controled the implementation of the bookstore business plan by Christine Jenns who is an accomplished author.
 She will be assisted by Joe, the Assistant Manager who is conversant with book store operations and will be in-charge of administration and staff welfare.
 In addition, there will be two floor staff to assist customers coming to the bookstore, one store cashier, one sales and marketing executive, an admin and one cleaner.
 To ensure the bookstore only admits professional staff, the business will conduct intensive interviews, and offer on-job training for successful applicants one month before starting the job.

 7.2 Average Staff Salaries